Dickens House Museum, Broadstairs: Link with Charles Dickens

 Dickens House, originally 2 Nuckell's Place, was the home of Mary Pearson Strong (1768–1855), who was the inspiration for Betsey Trotwood, the saviour aunt of the eponymous subject of Charles Dickens's novel David Copperfield.
 Strong inherited the house from her sister Ann in the late 1830s, around the same time that the Dickens family started having an annual holiday in Broadstairs, often staying a few doors away on Albion Street.

 Dickens became a regular visitor to the Strong household, sometimes bringing his eldest child, Charlie (Charles Dickens Jr.), for afternoon tea.
-Charlie would reminisce many years later that Mary Pearson Strong was a "charming old lady"; however, Strong wasn't without her eccentricities.
+Charlie would reminisce many years later that Mary Pearson Strong was a "charming old lady"; however, Strong was not without her eccentricities.
 One of these was her self-declared right to chase donkeys, used for transporting goods and people up from the quayside, away from the hallowed lawn outside the house.
 Dickens himself was witness, most likely in 1849, to these "Broadstairs donkey wars", which directly inspired the events recounted in Chapter 13 of David Copperfield.

 Although Dickens placed the Trotwood household in Dover, his description of the house in which Betsey Trotwood lived is an exact representation of Dickens House, both in terms of the building and its setting.
 The Dover placing, however, was better suited to the story and no doubt protected both Mary Pearson Strong and to a lesser degree Dickens himself from intrusion while in Broadstairs.

 This geographic sleight of hand led to the connection with Mary Pearson Strong becoming somewhat forgotten in the later years of the 19th century, albeit not in Broadstairs.
 The new owner of 2 Nuckell's Place, local chemist Julian Horrell, wrote to All the Year Round in early 1894 asking for confirmation of the Strong-Trotwood link.
 The reply on behalf of Charles Jr., he having assumed ownership on his father's death, was that "the lady whose objection to donkeys is referred to in David Copperfield Lived in a little house in Broadstairs", but he did not recall the house number.
 Two years later Charles Dickens Junior would write specifically about the donkey wars and Mary Pearson Strong in a Pall Mall article, and Horrell would rename 2 Nuckell's Place "Dickens House".